lstalmir/VulkanProfiler/Docs/getting_started/installation.rst

 The following instructions have been prepared for Debian-based distributions.
 Locations of Vulkan layers may be different on other distros.

 Vulkan layers on Linux are stored in predefined directories.
-To install the layer, simply copy the .so and .json files from the package to one of those directories.
+To install the layer, copy the JSON manifest file to one of the directories listed below:

 - $HOME/.local/share/vulkan/explicit_layer.d
 - /usr/local/share/vulkan/explicit_layer.d
 - /usr/share/vulkan/explicit_layer.d
 - /etc/vulkan/explicit_layer.d

+Then, copy all .so files from the package (from "lib" directory) to one of the system library locations:

+- /usr/local/lib
+- /usr/lib
+- /lib

 Apart from the libVkLayer_profiler_layer.so that is the Vulkan layer library, the layer also requires libigdmd to support Intel performance counters on Linux.
 This library can be found either in the package, next to libVkLayer_profiler_layer.so, or in "<REPOSITORY_DIR>/External/metrics-discovery/dump/linux64/<CONFIG>/metrics_discovery" directory when building the layer from source.